Unlocking Full Efficiency of Token Filtering in Large Language Model Training

 \subsection{Dimension-reduced Dense GEMM}

-Filtering the activations in the backward computation retains sufficient sparsity to improve training performance.
-However, existing sparse GEMM implementations cannot effectively support token filtering.
-Our experiments show that existing sparse GEMM is effective only when the data is highly sparse (\eg, filtering 95\% tokens) (\S\ref{sec:efficiency_motivation}).
-However, the typical token filtering ratio is 30\% $\sim$ 40\% under which existing sparse GEMM implementations even have worse performance than dense GEMM.
+While the sparsity is properly amplified from algorithm level, another problem at system level is that existing sparse GEMM implementations cannot effectively support token filtering.
+Our experiments show that existing sparse GEMM is effective only when the data is highly sparse (\eg, filtering $>$95\% tokens) (\S\ref{sec:observation:2}).
+However, the typical token filtering ratio is 30\% $\sim$ 50\% under which existing sparse GEMM implementations even have worse efficiency than dense GEMM.

-To address this problem, we propose transforming sparse GEMM into dimension-reduced dense GEMM by leveraging the characteristics of sparsity in token filtering scenarios (\S\ref{sec:system:transfer_sparse_to_dense}).
-However, performing dimension reduction is challenging due to the dynamics of the computation graph, making static updating rules impractical (\S\ref{sec:system:challenges_of_updating_graph}).
-To this end, we introduce an automatic workflow that utilizes runtime stability to determine the graph nodes and employs special markers to finalize the node updating logic (\S\ref{sec:system:using_markers}).